 In terms of design however, the Elan takes the cake for me.
 The design of the SGC Classic is unoffensive, but it isn’t exactly original or different.
 In contrast, the Elan is chock-full of details, from the depth present in the dial to the texture contrasts in its Art Deco inspired design.
 One gets the feeling that Coup De Coeur perhaps played it safe in their debut model, but went guns blazing in their sophomore watch.
 While fans of dive watches may find the design of the SGC Classic more appealing, the aesthetics of the Elan is, without a doubt, the more striking one.

-In terms of price, both watches come in at under $300 SGD and present terrific value propositions.
+In terms of price, both watches come in at around $300 SGD and present terrific value propositions.
 That being said, the price of the Elan is substantially (~$60 SGD) more than the SGC Classic despite having largely the same specs and missing lume.
 Nevertheless, I think the price premium is well justified given the more intriguing design.
 As such, the Elan is the winner of this shootout for me, though the SGC Classic does pack a lot of watch for very little money!

 Conclusion – so the Coup De Coeur Elan “shiok” or not?

 For those interested in purchasing the Elan, the promo code “WAHSOSHIOK” will entitle you to 10% off all Coup De Coeur products!
-After the discount, the Elan can be had for just S$287, which I think is an absolute steal considering its design and specifications.
+After the discount, the Elan can be had for just S$314, which I think is an absolute steal considering its design and specifications.
 One of the best bang-for-buck watches that I’ve reviewed thus far, best get it now before the brand (invariably) increase the price!

 View Coup De Coeur’s full selection of products here.